terra-money/docs/docs/dev/spec-treasury.md

 - **Reward Weight**: $w$, the portion of seigniorage allocated to the reward pool for [`Oracle`](spec-oracle.md) vote winners.
 This is given to validtors who vote within the reward band of the weighted median exchange rate.

 ::: warning Note:
 As of Columbus-5, all seigniorage is burned and no longer funds the community pool or the oracle reward pool.
-Validators are instead rewarded for faithful oracle votes through swap fees.
+Validators are rewarded for faithful oracle votes through swap fees.
 :::

 ### Updating Policies